NextDev65/ScriptBox/appscmd/.README/GetHub.md

 ## Prerequisites

-- GitHub Repository: The GitHub repo you are updating from should be public.
-If not, you should have access to it and use the `Token` parameter as mentioned below.
+- **GitHub Repository**: The GitHub repository you are fetching assets from should be public.
+If it's a private repository, you should have access to it and must use the `Token` parameter for authentication as mentioned below.

 ## Parameters